tomalec/articles/WebComponents/WC_F2F_meeting.md

 Also, maybe, we could get back to it while discussing Declarative Custom Elements, as `<define>` has exact same problems with END_TAG callback as `<shadowroot>`.
 Browser implementers are more keen to ship Declarative CE.
 Maybe we could piggyback `<shadowroot>` to `<define>` in batch of HTML Parser changes ;)

-Group non-enthusiastically agreed to put explicit note that Shadow DOM feature does require JS to work.
+Group non-enthusiastically agreed to put an explicit note that Shadow DOM feature does require JS to work.